Dubois, Indiana: Geography

 According to the U.S. Census Bureau, the Dubois CDP has a total area of 4.14 sqkm, of which 4.07 sqkm is land and 0.06 sqkm, or 1.55%, is water.
 The Patoka River, a tributary of the Wabash River, forms the northwestern edge of the community.

 Education

-The town has a public library, a branch of the Jasper-Dubois County Public Library.
+The community has a public library, a branch of the Jasper-Dubois County Public Library.